-Proof 1 of Proposition 1.4.4.
+Proof.
+We show that $2m \neq 1$ for all $m \in \mathbb{Z}$ .
 Let $m \in \mathbb{Z}$ be arbitrary.
-We have three cases. - Case 1: Suppose that $m \leq 0$.
-Multiplying both sides by 2, we see that $2m \leq 0$, so $2m \neq 3$. - Case 2: Suppose that m = 1.
-We then have that 2m = 2, so $2m \neq 3$. - Case 3: Suppose that $m \ge 2$.
-Multiplying both sides by 2, we see that $2m \ge 4$, so $2m \ne 3$.
-Since these three cases exhaust all possibilities for m, we have shown hat $2m \neq 3$ unconditionally.
+We then have that either $m \leq 0$ or $m \geq 1$ , giving us two cases: - Case 1: Suppose that $m \leq 0$ .
+Multiplying both sides by 2, we see that $2m \leq 0$ , so $2m \neq 1$ . - Case 2: Suppose that $m \ge 1$ .
+Multiplying both sides by 2, we see that $2m \ge 2$ , so $2m \ne 1$ .
+Since these two cases exhaust all possibilities for m, we have shown hat $2m \neq 1$ unconditionally.
 Since $m \in \mathbb{Z}$ was arbitrary, the result follows.
-This is a perfectly valid argument, but let's take this opportunity to introduce another slick method of proof.
-Up until this point, if we have a statement P, and we want to prove that it is true, we tackle the problem directly by working through the quantifiers one by one.
+1.4.
+EVENS AND ODDS This is a perfectly valid argument, but it's very specific to the number 1.
+We would like to prove the far more general result that no integer is both even and odd.
+We'll introduce a new method of proof to accomplish this task.
+Up until this point, if we have a statement P that we want to prove is true, we tackle the problem directly by working through the quantifiers one by one.
 Similarly, if we want to prove that P is false, we instead prove that Not(P) is true, and use our rules for moving the Not inside so that we can prove a statement involving quantifiers on the outside directly.
 However, there is another method to prove that a statement P is true that is beautifully sneaky.
 The idea is as follows.
 We assume that Not(P) is true, and show that under this assumption we can logically derive another statement, say Q, that we know to be false.
 Thus, if Not(P) was true, then Q would have to be both true and false at the same time.
 Madness would ensue.
 Human sacrifice, dogs and cats living together, mass hysteria.
 This is inconceivable, so the only possible explanation is that Not(P) must be false, which is the same as saying that P must be true.
-A proof of this type is called a proof by contradiction, because under the assumption that Not(P) was true, we derived a contradiction, and hence can conclude that P must be true.
-Let's try to give a proof by contradiction of Proposition 1.4.4.
-Recall that we are trying to prove that 3 is not even, so we have to argue that "Not(There exists $m \in \mathbb{Z}$ with 3 = 2m)" is true.
+A proof of this type is called a proof by contradiction, because under the assumption that Not(P) was true, we derived a contradiction, and hence we can conclude that P must be true.
+Proposition 1.4.5.
+No integer is both even and odd.